I knew not what to think of the Player Cat.

 Evans teamed up with musician Nathaniel Giles, Master of the Children at the Chapel Royal (a collective term for the choristers who sang in all the royal palace chapels).
 Giles’ warrant read, in part, as follows:

 Elizabeth, by the grace of God, &c., to all mayors, sheriffs, bailiffs, constables, and all other our officers, greeting.
 For that it is meet that our Chapel Royal should be furnished with well-singing children from time to time, we … do authorize our well-beloved servant, Nathaniel Giles, Master of our Children of our said Chapel, or his deputy … to take such and so many children as he, or his sufficient deputy, shall think meet, in all cathedral, collegiate, parish churches, chapels, or any other place or places…within this our realm of England, whatsoever they be.

 This provides for the enforced recruitment of exceptional singers, not unrestricted kidnapping.
 Henry Clifton claimed his son wasn’t musical, and that boys were being snatched from their schools, parents, and (in the case of apprentices) their masters.

-He was almost certainly exaggerating, but what were Evans, Giles, and James Robinson (the kidnapper named by Clifton) really doing?
+He may well have been exaggerating, but what were Evans, Giles, and James Robinson (the kidnapper named by Clifton) doing?

-Probably ‘recruiting’ for the Chapel Royal while also setting up a company of boy actors.
-And thereby making the new Blackfriars theatre officially a training school for choristers, and unofficially the public-but-exclusive playhouse its builder James Burbage had intended it to be.
+Probably recruiting for the Chapel Royal while also setting up a company of boy actors, thereby making the new Blackfriars theatre officially a training school for choristers, and unofficially the public-but-exclusive playhouse its builder James Burbage had intended it to be.